 The D'Aguilar Marathon - Two 'Ups'

-Starting and finishing at the Jerry Springer, Dayboro, the D'Aguilar Two 'Ups' is named after the infamous Major General Charles D'Aguilar and in deference to the ANZACs and the traditional (but illegal) game of '2 Up'
+Starting and finishing at the Jerry Springer, 10km north-west of Dayboro, the D'Aguilar Two 'Ups' is named after the infamous Major General Charles D'Aguilar and in deference to the ANZACs and the traditional (but illegal) game of '2 Up'

 Both the Marathon and ½ Marathon courses have considerable elevation and are set to be challenging but achievable.